globalhawk04/OpenForge/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-red.svg)](https://www.gnu.org/licenses/agpl-3.0)
 [![Status](https://img.shields.io/badge/Status-V2_Architecture-green.svg)]()

+I challenged myself to test the new Gemini 3.0 to see how far its reasoning capabilities could push actual engineering tasks.
+The result is OpenForge: a Neuro-Symbolic Manufacturing Engine that translates user intent into flight-proven hardware designs and generates a physics-based simulation to test them.
 An AI system that builds its own inventory, creates virtual products, and simulates mission-critical robotics.

 </div>